nesseratious/AR-Navigation/README.md

 Class that is used to define a segments of the target area's map.
 All FloatingIcon, Room or Vertex classes that are located in thos segment should be attached to it.

-Usage: Place in anywhere on the map and attach it to the ARWorldBase.
+Usage: Place it anywhere on the map and attach it to the ARWorldBase.

 Public properties: